 Midwater sampler will expand the operational capabilities of the fly away system on ships of opportunity.
 It will also enable sampling in the upper water column (e.g., <200 m), which cannot be done from the Western Flyer.

-While a DVL is not essential for the Arctic science, it would be very useful both at enabling the vehicle to hover while sampling of gas vents and to make quantitative video-transects.
+While a DVL is not essential for the Arctic science, it would be very useful both at enabling the vehicle to hover while sampling gas vents and to make quantitative video-transects.
 In addition, having a DVL makes it possible to conduct mid-water transects which the Midwater Ecology group has expressed an interest in.
 With minor reconfiguring, the DVL may also prove invaluable for operating under icebergs.
-Funds to purchase a Doppler Velocity Logger (DVL) for the MiniROV are being requested in the Precision Control Project.
+Funds to purchase a Doppler Velocity Logger (DVL) for the MiniROV are being requested in the Precision Control Project (600034).
 They have expressed an interest in using the MiniROV configured with the DVL for development and testing in the test tank.

 Publications (from other projects over the last 5 years)